-Set up and prepare the equipment for operation as per Section 3 of this manual.
+Set up and prepare your equipment for operation as per Section 3 of this manual.

-The tong and backup assembly should be properly suspended, connected to a hydraulic power source, and ready to make or break connections at this point.
+Your tong and backup assembly should be properly suspended, connected to a hydraulic power source, and ready to make or break connections at this point.